 I am choosing to be thankful…

 I am thankful that we will be receiving a new member to our family.
-Molly, Rosalie’s service dog, will be coming to live with us in less than a week.
+Molly, a service dog to help RoseBud during seizures, will be coming to live with us in less than a week.

-I am thankful that those who used to criticize me and give me parenting advice now realize that Rosalie is not just a poorly behaved kid that lacks discipline.
+I am thankful that those who used to criticize me and give me parenting advice now realize that RoseBud is not just a poorly behaved kid that lacks discipline.

 I am thankful that none of my church family ever, ever, ever make nasty comments to her – or me!

 I am thankful that I can go to church and that my church family is loving and kind and helpful.